infraspecdev/infraspec.dev/content/blog/container-networking-deep-dive-p1.md

 vagrant ssh
 ```

+> **Note:** All the commands in the following articles are run with root privileges.
+Either you can add `sudo` before each command or switch to different a user with root
+> privileges by running `sudo su`

 ## Isolating containers with network namespaces
 Linux [namespaces](https://www.nginx.com/blog/what-are-namespaces-cgroups-how-do-they-work/) are one of the technologies that make up containers
 and allow process isolation.